-A multi-year guaranteed annuity, or MYGA, is a specific type of fixed annuity that provides a guaranteed fixed interest rate for certain periods, which usually last from two to 10 years.
-MYGAs are more appropriate for someone closer to retirement who prefers tax deferral and a guarantee of investment return.
+A MYGA, or multi-year guaranteed annuity, is a fixed annuity that offers a guaranteed fixed interest rate for certain periods, which usually last from two to 10 years.
+MYGAs are more appropriate for someone closer to retirement who prefers tax deferral and a guarantee on their investment return.

 Buying an MYGA is one way to supplement investment accounts and Social Security payments in retirement by earning a guaranteed interest rate.
 In addition, you won’t owe taxes on the growth until you start taking payments.

 They are also known as CD annuities since they provide some of the features of certificates of deposit, such as a specified term and a guaranteed fixed interest rate.

 How Do MYGAs Work?

-In an MYGA, you agree to pay an insurance company a premium for a guaranteed fixed interest rate on the contribution for a certain time.
+In an MYGA, you agree to pay an insurance company a premium for a guaranteed fixed interest rate on the contribution for a specific time.
 The term can be two, three, five, ten, or any number of years up to twenty.

 You can either cash out the premium and interest earned or extend your contract after the accumulation period.
 If you renew your contract, the interest rate may differ from what you originally agreed to.

 If you want to withdraw money from the annuity, you may have to pay fees called surrender charges.
 However, your contract might let you take some money out without paying yearly fees, called penalty-free withdrawals.
 Ask the insurance company about this when you get the annuity.

 Your contract may also allow you to take money out for emergencies.
 For example, if you need money to enter a nursing home, you may be able to take it out of your MYGA.

 Before withdrawing funds from a multi-year guarantee annuity early, remember that one of the primary advantages of an MYGA is that they are tax-deferred.
 As a result, the money withdrawn won’t accumulate triple compounding interest over time.